 They bought a boat, The Speedwell and rented a freighter named, The Mayflower.
-The Speedwell was detoured by a storm and then springs three different leaks, and is detained!
-The overcrowded Mayflower decides to sail alone.
+The Speedwell was detoured by a storm, and sprang three different leaks, and was detained!
+The overcrowded Mayflower decided to sail alone.

-In the middle of the voyage there is a violent storm and the ship is seriously damaged.
-One of the passengers happens to have an iron jackscrew, that he intended to use for his new home in America, and they are able to patch the ship sufficiently to sail onward.
+In the middle of the voyage, there was a violent storm and the ship was seriously damaged.
+One of the passengers happened to have an iron jackscrew, that he intended to use for his new home in America, and they were able to patch the ship sufficiently to sail onward.
 A child was born on the ship before reaching landfall, a boy, they named, Oceanus.
-Sadly, he did not survive the first winter.
+Sadly, he didn’t survive the first winter.
 (Had he survived he would have been my 9th great-grandfather.)